-The cervical spine is the region of the vertebral column that supports the neck.
-Eight nerves emerge from between the vertebrae of the neck, called cervical nerves.
-They are referred to as C1 through C8.
-Each cervical nerve leads to different parts of the body, supporting sensory, motor or organ function.
+The cervical spine is the region of the spinal column that supports the neck.
+Eight nerves emerge from between the cervical spinal bones, or vertebrae.
+These cervical nerves are referred to as C1 through C8.
+Each cervical nerve leads to different parts of the body and supports sensory, motor or organ function.
 When a nerve is damaged, the specific areas of the body that it serves can show symptoms.

-The fourth and fifth cervical nerves supply motor function to the muscles of the shoulder and arm.
+The C4 and C5 nerves supply motor function to the muscles of the shoulder and arm.
 When either of these nerves is compromised, muscle weakness can result.
 Specifically, the C4 nerve enervates the levator scapulae, trapezius and rhomboid muscles.
 Damage to the C4 nerve may result in difficulty in elevating the shoulders.
 The C5 nerve supplies the deltoid, supraspinatus, infraspinatus and biceps muscles.
 Damage to the C5 nerve can affect the ability to raise the arm or bend it at the elbow.

 Pain, Numbness or Paresthesia